exyleio/exyleio/docs/3-contribution-guides/3-developers/docker.md

 [Docker](https://docker.com) simplifies the creation and management of containerized environments.
 This allows you to download and set up any Exyle.io project within a minute without having to install and configure different dependencies.
-Simply run `docker compose up --build` and you will have a piece of the Exyle.io infrastructure running right inside your computer.
+Simply execute the `./run.sh` script which contains the commands that does all the magic for you, and you will have a piece of the Exyle.io infrastructure running right inside your computer.

 To get started, read
 "[Getting Started Guide](https://docs.docker.com/get-started)" from the Docker